top of page

 Azraq refugee camp, built in 2014 and host to forty thousand refugees, is one of two official humanitarian refugee camps for Syrian refugees in Jordan.
 My book investigates the relationship between time and power in Azraq, asking how a politics of time shapes, limits, or enables everyday life for the displaced and for aid workers.

-Based on ethnographic fieldwork, carried out during 2017–2018, the book challenges the perceptions of Azraq as the ‘ideal’ refugee camp.
-I argue that the camp operates as a ‘nine-to-five emergency’ where mundane bureaucratic procedures serve to sustain a power system in which refugees are socialized to endure a cynical wait―both for everyday services and for their return―without expectations for a better outcome.
+Based on ethnographic fieldwork carried out between 2016 and 2018, Time and Power challenges the perceptions of Azraq as the ‘ideal’ refugee camp.
+It argues that the camp operates as a ‘nine-to-five emergency’ where mundane bureaucratic procedures serve to sustain a power system in which refugees are socialized to endure a cynical wait―both for everyday services and for their return―without expectations for a better outcome.

 With wide-ranging, outstanding ethnographic material and with excellent, equally outstanding theoretical analysis, I have rarely been so immediately and deeply taken by a book as this one.